-See that connecting links, arms, and rods from the steering box to the wheel are not worn or cracked.

-Check that joints and sockets are not worn or loose and that there are no missing nuts, bolts, or cotter keys.
+- See that connecting links, arms, and rods from the steering box to the wheel are not worn, cracked or bent. - Check that joints and sockets are not worn or loose and that there are no missing nuts, bolts, or cotter keys.

-11.2.2 - Suspension Springs/Air/Torque
+11.2.2 - Suspension

+Springs/Air/Torque
-Look for missing, shifted, cracked, or broken leaf springs.

-Look for broken or distorted coil springs.

-If vehicle is equipped with torsion bars, torque arms, or other types of suspension components, check that they are not damaged and are mounted securely.

-Air ride suspension should be checked for damage and leaks.
+- Look for missing, shifted, cracked, or broken leaf springs. - · Look for broken or distorted coil springs. - If vehicle is equipped with torsion bars, torque arms, radius rods or other types of suspension components, check that there are no loose or missing bolts, bushings or mounting parts.
+Also check the condition to ensure that the arm or rod is not cracked or broken. - Air ride suspension should be checked to ensure air bags are inflated and have no cuts, bulges or audible leaks.